-2. Schedule 2: if the variable remuneration is equal to or lower than 100% of the fixed remuneration, 40% of the payment will be up-front (of which 20% in cash and 20% in financial instruments) and 60% (of which 25% in cash and 35% in financial instruments) will be deferred in 5 years.
+2. Schedule 2: for the Group Top Risk Takers and all those who, regardless of the macro-segment they belong to, accrue a "particularly high" amount of variable remuneration, if the variable remuneration is equal to or lower than 100% of the fixed remuneration, 40% of the payment will be up-front (of which 20% in cash and 20% in financial instruments) and 60% (of which 25% in cash and 35% in financial instruments) on a deferral time horizon of 5 years.
+Reported below is the accrual schedule: